undergrad-partner-school

 Located in the beautiful rural setting of Northwest Tennessee, UT Martin offers students a safe and supportive community to pursue their academic goals.
 The university is committed to fostering a diverse and inclusive campus environment, promoting academic excellence, and preparing students for successful careers and lifelong learning.
 With its strong commitment to affordability and a range of scholarship opportunities, UT Martin is an excellent choice for students seeking a quality education in a tight-knit community setting.

-The University of Tennessee at Martin is a public comprehensive higher education institution located in Martin, TN.
-Its campus spans 250 acres.
-This academic institution uses a semester-based calendar.
+The University of Tennessee at Martin is a public comprehensive higher education institution located in Martin, TN and set in a rural environment.
+This educational institution operates on a semester-based calendar.
 It has an acceptance rate of 88%.
-The freshman retention rate at The University of Tennessee at Martin is 71.04% and the six-year graduation rate is 53%.
+The freshman retention rate at The University of Tennessee at Martin is 76.96% and the six-year graduation rate is 49%.

 Quick Facts